jdinkla/GeomAlgLib/README.md

 # GeomAlgLib

-This project containts algorithms and datastructures for some geometric problems.
+This project contains algorithms and datastructures for some geometric problems.

 The code was written in 1998 for a
 [diploma thesis](https://jdinkla.github.io/software-development/1998/10/19/geometric-algorithms-in-haskell.html).

-In 2016 it was adapted to build with [stack](https://docs.haskellstack.org).
+Since 2016 [stack](https://docs.haskellstack.org) is used as a build tool.

 The library contains: